Original Article

 In order to check the reliability and the stability of QSAR model elaborated by MLR, MNLR and ANN methods, both the internal and external validations were conducted.
 The goodness of the fitting was firstly characterized by the coefficient of determination (R2) between calculated and experimental values for the molecules of the training set.
 The formula is given by equation:

-Where equation and equation are the observed, calculated and mean values of the activity, respectively.
+Where and are the observed, calculated and mean values of the activity, respectively.

-where equation and equation are the observed value, the calculated value in the test set and the mean value of the activity in the training set, respectively.
+where and are the observed value, the calculated value in the test set and the mean value of the activity in the training set, respectively.

 Y-Randomization test